-The programme offers a specific period of work-related skills in the Dissertation module (7520CATSCI) such as planning, and managing and completing an independent piece of research.
+The programme offers a specific period of work-related skills in the Applied Research Design (7521CATSCI) and in the Dissertation module (7520CATSCI) such as planning, and managing and completing an independent piece of research.
 Students have the option of completing a module 'Work-Based Project' which is an individual project based within the work-place (7509CATSCI).
-The use of practitioners from industries in areas such as adaptation planning and change management within module teaching will also enable students to learn first-hand about the industry and meet professionals.
+The use of practitioners from industries in areas such as forestry, or ecosystem services within module teaching will also enable students to learn first-hand about the industry and meet professionals.